 Customers simply scan QR codes and can access a product’s origins and processing history.
 The information includes audits such as pictures of the distributor’s operating permits and food safety certificates – part of a movement described as “extreme digitalization”.

-This attention to detail is an exciting example how any retailers loyalty app can host content about its products that goes way beyond the minimum space available on the product’s packaging – earning trust (and loyalty) over time with consumers who will increasingly expect to have access this information.
+This attention to detail is an exciting example of how any retailer’s loyalty app can host content about its products that goes way beyond the minimum space available on the product’s packaging – earning trust (and loyalty) over time with consumers who will increasingly expect to have access to this information.

 I recently attended the NACS Europe Convenience Summit and was left in no doubt that we as an industry have huge challenges ahead as we face up our environmental responsibilities, whether by supporting new solutions such as electric vehicles, or finding ways to use less plastic.

 Loyal customers will demand a more sustainable model – loyalty to the planet perhaps becoming a real opportunity to differentiate.

 So this is the fun part.
 While there are dramatic retail technology trends in Asian markets in particular, for those of us in the Western world, I personally don’t them arriving in our forecourts anytime soon.
 Technologies such as facial recognition, artificial intelligence and augmented reality, as well as robots replacing human staff could bring more complexity than benefits, as regulation around GDPR and other cultural issues first need to be addressed.

 So here I will instead showcase ideas that are truly exciting and relevant and I expect will emerge on to our forecourts in the next five years.
 These ideas indicate the near-term future of loyalty, as I see it at least.